 The DRT 1.2 easily delivers what I need, and if you’re reading this review, it probably will for you, too.

-Bikes are out-of-stock all over the U.S. right now.
+After a difficult year last year, many bikes are still out of stock all over the U.S. Because many bikes share components, the supply chains are still in flux.
 If you’re interested in the DRT 1.2 you might want to act fast before you lose the chance to buy a well-priced mountain bike at all.
-The DRT 1.1 and 2.1 are limited to tiny sizes, and might be already gone by the time you read this.

 The REI Co-op Cycles DRT 1.2 is a do-it-all mountain bike that most people can push beyond their skill levels.

 I can see myself riding the DRT 1.2 for a couple years before I gain enough skill — and time on the trail — to justify a more expensive ride.

 Which follows our three basic rules for all gear at Man Makes Fire: